 New Zealand autumn foliage between Wanaka and Queenstown

 The distance from Haast to Queenstown is 260 km.
 It’s through a lakeland, wind and fruit growing areas and mountains.
 Then, closer to Queenstown it gets more touristic.

 In the Kawarau gorge you can try activities like gold mining, river boating or bungy jumping – which we didn’t try, but this girl did:

 - Read the post New Zealand Drive: West Coast to Queenstown

 5. Queenstown Autumn Walk

-- My post Queenstown Autumn Walk Photos
+- Read about Queenstown on the post Queenstown Autumn Walk Photos

 6. Queenstown Day Trips by Car

 Arrowtown, an old mining town north of Queenstown